Resume

 Testimonials

-Here’s how to list testimonials on a resume:
+Here’s how to add testimonials to a resume:

-• Mention who gave you the testimonial by writing their name, job title, and company
+• State the first and last name of the person who gave you the testimonial, followed by their job title and company or organization.

 References